swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

     !!! warning

         The project ID must be unique across all Google Cloud projects and users.
+Change the project ID if the command fails.

     ```sh title="Execute the following command(s) in a terminal"
     # Export the project ID